AtrivaTECH/munico/README.md

 # μNico
-All files for the μNico Project!
+All files for the μNico series of boards!
 ![1 - Copy](https://github.com/atulravi/micro-nico/assets/70395057/8e176471-ccf4-4947-aecb-193968607a21)

 ## Licensing